stenslae/stenslae/README.md

 - 🐎 Hi, welcome!

 - 🤠 My releases are shared on my personal website.
-[Email me]() for inquiries.
+[Email me]() for access!

 <!---
 hi! here's a joke for the people who look at source code: